Augmenting the Immersed Boundary Method with Radial Basis Functions (RBFs) for the Modeling of Platelets in Hemodynamic Flows: Results

 In previous work \cite{Shankar2012}, we found that the RBF shape parameter $\ep > 0$ had to be selected carefully to achieve spectral accuracy in the representation of the elastic structure.
 In that work, we found that small values of $\ep$ were ideal for interpolating smooth target shapes and larger ones for rougher target shapes.
 In our tests, we found that the errors depended on $\ep$ even in the case of fluid-structure interaction, with smaller values of $\ep$ giving the lowest values of $s^e_2$ and $s^e_{\infty}$ on the $256\times256$ grid.
 However, as we mentioned in our previous work, lower values of $\ep$ can make the RBF interpolation matrix more ill-conditioned.
 While methods (such as RBF-QR and RBF-RA) have been developed to overcome this poor conditioning~\cite{FornbergPiret:2007}, they are much more expensive than forming and inverting the standard RBF interpolation matrix.
 We thus choose a small value of $\ep = 1.2$ for all our tests.
-When using $\Nd = 100$, we use $\ep = 2.0$.
+When using $\Nd = 100$, we use $\ep = 2.0$ (which was verified on a static test case to be accurate to 12 digits).
 These are the smallest values we were able to pick without the interpolation matrix becoming ill-conditioned, a strategy consistent with the one used in our previous work \cite{Shankar2012}.